Launching Leifheit’s online B2C sales in Germany

 SAP Commerce, which allows businesses to create several local stores on one platform and manage products and their availability in particular markets.
 It also supports multiple currencies, languages, and local tax rates.

-Our proprietary CMS Active Content, which allows businesses to manage services on multiple markets using one CMS.
+Our proprietary e-point CMS, which allows businesses to manage services on multiple markets using one CMS.
 (This is thanks to an extended model of authorizations and administrative groups.)
 It also supports multiple languages and provides advanced content translation tools.

 Our e2m storefront, through which e-commerce stores provide an excellent mobile user experience via the PWA standard.
 The e2m storefront can be configured instantly: out-of-the box, it supports the most popular options and pre-integrated implementation scenarios from, among others, SAP Commerce.